The Warrior and the Sorceress: Cast

+Development

+William Stout was approached by John Broderick to create some production art for a proposed film based on the Gor novels by John Norman.
+Stout was a fan of the sword-and-sorcery genre and it was agreed he would write a script for Broderick based on the film Yojimbo, which Broderick greatly admired.
+Stout did numerous drafts of the script, which was originally called Darksword of Tor, then Kain of the Dark Planet; Stout has stated that this title change has nothing to do with capitalizing on the worldwide popularity of David Carradine's character Kwai Chang Caine, the protagonist of the 1970s adventure-western TV show Kung Fu.

+Stout also said that Broderick's two choices for the lead were Gary Lockwood and David Carradine; the role was played by Carrradine.
+The film was sold to Millennium Pictures, the new company Roger Corman formed after Corman sold New World Pictures.
+Millennium was subsequently renamed "New Horizons".

+Stout stated that Corman gave Broderick $80,000 to make the movie and that the director left Stout's name off the credits originally, forcing Stout to contact his lawyer and have his credit reinstated.

 Production

-The film was originally scripted as Darksword of Tor, then renamed to Kain of Dark Planet.
-Corman developed it for Millennium Pictures, the company he formed after he sold New World Pictures.
-Millennium was subsequently renamed "New Horizons".
+The movie was shot in Argentina, where Corman had made Deathstalker.
 The exterior shots were made in Ischigualasto Provincial Park in San Juan, also known as Valle de la Luna ("Valley of the Moon"), due to its otherworldly appearance.
 Most of the film was shot inside Estudios Baires Film S.A. and Campo de Mayo, in Buenos Aires Province.

 During an argument with his girlfriend before production started, David Carradine punched a wall and fractured his right hand.
 As a result Carradine, who was right-handed, was trained by Anthony De Longis (who was the action and stunts coordinator, and also played the villain Kief) to learn swordfighting with his left hand.
 To conceal the cast on his hand, Carradine used a pointed black glove on his right arm while filming.
 In Carradine's memoirs, the actor states he broke his hand three days into filming, but he doesn't say how.

 The outfit that Carradine uses for his character of Kain is the same he later wore for the 1991 B movie/post-apocalyptic action film Dune Warriors.
 In a rather obvious coincidence, Luke Askew again played the antagonist/villain role in the latter film.

 Carradine says the director "was obsessed by the body of the actress who played the priestess [María Socas] so he costumed her in a topless outfit.
 Everywhere you looked there was this barebreasted woman."

 Carradine liked the movie because of its sword play and the fighting style he helped design but says "don't expect a great movie" because the director quit during editing after a fight with Corman (which erupted because he had gone two weeks over schedule), meaning the editing was finished by two teams in two different countries.
 "It's a little uneven", said Carradine of the film.